 Moving on to the sweets, we have some herb tea with a fresh sorghum cookie.
 Sorghum is a type of natural sweetener that used to be more popular in Olden Tymes.
 I feel like this cookie is something Mr. and Mrs. Overholser could have served their guests.

 8) butter pecan ice cream

 Lastly we have some flawless butter pecan ice cream.
-You know something is versatile if you can serve it in an ice cream and with dan dan noodles in the same meal.
+You know pecans are versatile if you can serve them in an ice cream and with dan dan noodles in the same meal.
 The Oklahoma Pecan Growers Association would surely approve this tasting menu!

 That’s a Perfect 24 Hours with the Best OKC Museums!

 What do you think are the Best OKC Museums?
 How powerful is the Oklahoma Pecan Growers Association?
 And if you’re reading this article, Megan Mullally, how is that house related to you?
 (Also I loved you in How to Succeed!)
 Please leave your thoughts below!